foucart/COR/README.md

 This repository contains my work on **Computational Optimal Recovery**: the research articles and the accompanying reproducible files.
 In reverse chronological order (of submission, not publication), these articles are:

-- S-procedure relaxation: a case of exactness involving Chebyshev centers.
+- S-procedure relaxation: a case of exactness involving Chebyshev centers. |
-With C. Liao. |
 [PDF](Papers/OR_SProc)
+<br> With C. Liao.
-- On the optimal recovery of graph signals.
+- On the optimal recovery of graph signals. |
-With C. Liao and N. Veldt.
-International Conference on Sampling Theory and Applications (SampTA), 2023. |
 [PDF](Papers/OR_Graph.pdf)
 /
 [MATLAB](https://github.com/liaochunyang/ORofGraphSignals)
+<br> With C. Liao and N. Veldt.
+International Conference on Sampling Theory and Applications (SampTA), 2023.
-- Near-optimal estimation of linear functionals with log-concave observation errors.
+- Near-optimal estimation of linear functionals with log-concave observation errors. |
-With G. Paouris.
-Information and Inference, 12/4, iaad038, 2023. |
 [PDF](Papers/OR_LogConcave.pdf)
+<br> With G. Paouris.
+Information and Inference, 12/4, iaad038, 2023.
-- Full recovery from point values: an optimal algorithm for Chebyshev approximability prior.
+- Full recovery from point values: an optimal algorithm for Chebyshev approximability prior. |
-Advances in Computational Mathematics, 49, 57, 2023.|
 [PDF](Papers/OR_FullApprox.pdf)
 /
 [MATLAB](MATLAB/OR_FullApprox_repro.zip)
+<br> Advances in Computational Mathematics, 49, 57, 2023.
-- Optimal recovery from inaccurate data in Hilbert spaces: regularize, but what of the parameter?
+- Optimal recovery from inaccurate data in Hilbert spaces: regularize, but what of the parameter? | [PDF](Papers/ORHilbert_Reg.pdf)
-With C. Liao.
-Constructive Approximation, 57, 489--520, 2023. |
-[PDF](Papers/ORHilbert_Reg.pdf)
 /
 [MATLAB](https://htmlpreview.github.io/?https://github.com/foucart/COR/blob/master/MATLAB/web/ORHilbert_Reg_repro.html)
 /
 [Python](https://htmlpreview.github.io/?https://github.com/foucart/COR/blob/master/Python/web/ORHilbert_Reg_repro.html)
+<br> With C. Liao.
+Constructive Approximation, 57, 489--520, 2023.
-- Learning from non-random data in Hilbert spaces: an optimal recovery perspective.
+- Learning from non-random data in Hilbert spaces: an optimal recovery perspective. | [PDF](Papers/OR_Learning.pdf)
-With C. Liao, S. Shahrampour, Y. Wang.
-Sampling Theory, Signal Processing, and Data Analysis, 20, 5, 2022. | [PDF](Papers/OR_Learning.pdf)
+<br> With C. Liao, S. Shahrampour, Y. Wang.
+Sampling Theory, Signal Processing, and Data Analysis, 20, 5, 2022.
-- Instances of computational optimal recovery: dealing with observation errors.
+- Instances of computational optimal recovery: dealing with observation errors.  | [PDF](Papers/ICOR_ObsErrors.pdf)
-With M. Ettehad.
-SIAM/ASA Journal on Uncertainty Quantification, 9/4, 1438--1456, 2021.  |
-[PDF](Papers/ICOR_ObsErrors.pdf)
 /
 [MATLAB](MATLAB/OR_Uncertainty_repro.m)
+<br> With M. Ettehad.
+SIAM/ASA Journal on Uncertainty Quantification, 9/4, 1438--1456, 2021.
-- Instances of computational optimal recovery: refined approximability models.
+- Instances of computational optimal recovery: refined approximability models. |
-Journal of Complexity, 62, 101503, 2021. |
 [PDF](Papers/ICOR_Overparametrization.pdf)
 /
 [MATLAB](MATLAB/OR_Overparametrization_repro.m)
+<br> Journal of Complexity, 62, 101503, 2021.
-- Approximability models and optimal system identification.
+- Approximability models and optimal system identification. | [PDF](Papers/ORinSI.pdf)
-With M. Ettehad.
-Mathematics of Control, Signals, and Systems, 32/1, 19--41, 2020. |
-[PDF](Papers/ORinSI.pdf)
 /
 [MATLAB](MATLAB/Reproducible_OSI.zip)
+<br> With M. Ettehad.
+Mathematics of Control, Signals, and Systems, 32/1, 19--41, 2020.
-- Optimal algorithms for computing average temperatures.
+- Optimal algorithms for computing average temperatures. | [PDF](Papers/OptAlgo_AveTemp.pdf)
-With M. Hielsberg, G. Mullendore, G. Petrova, P. Wojtaszczyk.
-Mathematics of Climate and Weather Forecasting, 5, 34--44, 2019.  |
-[PDF](Papers/OptAlgo_AveTemp.pdf)
 /
 [MATLAB](MATLAB/Redistributable_final.zip)
+<br> With M. Hielsberg, G. Mullendore, G. Petrova, P. Wojtaszczyk.
+Mathematics of Climate and Weather Forecasting, 5, 34--44, 2019.
-- Computing a quantity of interest from observational data.
+- Computing a quantity of interest from observational data. |
-With R. DeVore, G. Petrova, P. Wojtaszczyk.
-Constructive Approximation, 49/3, 461--508, 2019. |
 [PDF](Papers/Computing_QoI.pdf)
 /
 [MATLAB](MATLAB/DFPW_Reproducible.zip)
+<br> With R. DeVore, G. Petrova, P. Wojtaszczyk.
+Constructive Approximation, 49/3, 461--508, 2019.

 For a direct access to html versions of the reproducibles (when available), simply click on the links above.
 The raw codes, available in MATLAB and in Python, are located inside the folders called "MATLAB" and "Python".